Matt Gaetz: Firebrand book and podcast

-Gaetz has published a 2020 book and a 2021 podcast, both titled Firebrand.
+In 2020, Gaetz published a book and in 2021 a podcast, both titled Firebrand.
 In both, he criticizes former House speaker Paul Ryan for joining the board of Fox News's parent company and blames him for canceling Lou Dobbs Tonight.
 In the book, while discussing dating in Washington, he writes, "I knew going in how many people had been brought down by sexual missteps in this town, so I set some rules to help me err on the safe(r) side ... [including] no dating your staff members, [etc.]."

 Personal life

-In December 2020, Gaetz announced his engagement to his girlfriend, Ginger Luckey, the sister of Oculus VR founder and major Republican donor Palmer Luckey.
+In December 2020, Gaetz announced his engagement to his girlfriend, Ginger Luckey, the sister of Anduril Industries founder and major Republican donor Palmer Luckey.
 They married in August 2021.
 Gaetz is a Baptist.

 On several occasions he has mentioned that he had regarded his ex-girlfriend's younger brother, Nestor Galbán, as his family.
 Though Gaetz has referred to Galbán as his son in the past, the two are not related genetically or legally.